 Celebrating St. Patrick’s Day

-Join the Gainer clan as we show you how we are Celebrating St. Patrick’s Day with Irish Rosmary Potatoes and Guinness Shepherd’s Pie.
+Join the Gainers’ as we show you how we are celebrating St. Patrick’s Day with Irish Rosmary Potatoes and smoked Corned Beef.

 Irish Rosemary Potatoes in Air Fryer